AbdullahGM1/l2d_detection/README.md

 # ros2_depth_map_detection_localization
-Ros2 Package for Object Detection &amp; Localization in Depth Map
+Using PCL to Convert Point Cloud Data into a Depth Map for Object Detection and Localization